-&lt;sup>4 These are inspections carried out in the 11 approved establishments which were assessed as part of this audit.
+&lt;sup>3 These are inspections carried out in the eight approved establishments which were assessed as part of this audit.

-It was noted that there were 19 inspections, for which the outcome had not been noted on the inspection report.
+It was noted that there were 36 inspections, for which the outcome had not been noted on the inspection report.
 During the audit, the local authority clarified what the outcome was for each of these inspections, and they have been included in the relevant inspection outcome category in Table 3, above.

-During the review of the inspection outcomes, it was noted that there were 60 inspections in which an inspection result of minor non compliance was recorded.
-These 60 inspections related to 9 establishments.
-Two of the records of the official control inspections, examined by the audit team, had an unsatisfactory result.
-These two inspections related to one establishment.
+During the review of the inspection outcomes, it was noted that there were 20 inspections in which an inspection result of minor non compliance was recorded.
+These 20 inspections related to 4 establishments.
+There were ten official control inspections, examined by the audit team, with an unsatisfactory result.
+These ten inspections related to three establishments.

-The audit team noted that the records of the non compliances identified during these official control inspections were adequate, but brief.
-The audit team noted that recording of additional detail on the inspection reports would be beneficial.
-Clear records were maintained of close out of non compliances on subsequent inspection reports.
+The audit team noted that the records of the non compliances identified during these official control inspections were detailed; however, close out of non compliances as assessed during official control inspections was not being recorded on subsequent inspection reports.